huggingface/optimum-benchmark/README.md

 optimum-benchmark --config-dir examples --config-name pytorch -m device=cpu,cuda benchmark.input_shapes.batch_size='range(1,10,step=2)'
 ```

-Other features like intervals and log scaled ranges of values are also supported through sweeper plugins: `hydra/sweeper=optuna`, `hydra/sweeper=nevergrad`, etc.

 ## Reporting benchamrk results (WIP)

 To aggregate the results of a benchmark (run(s) or sweep(s)), you can use the `optimum-report` command.